monking/punch/README.md

 	export CLIENTSDIR="$PUNCHDIR/clients"
 	source $PUNCHDIR/punch.sh

-Configure these variables so that:
+Edit these variables so that:

 - `PUNCHDIR` is the path to the directory where this script lies.
 - `TIMECLOCKDIR` is the path to the directory where your logs will be